 The town of Mondorf-les-Bains © Jwh

 The Mondorf-les-Bains holiday resort consists of a thermal park set in 50 hectares of parkland, offering a variety of sports facilities and a balneotherapy pavilion with saunas, swimming pools, waterfalls, whirlpools and geysers.
-The hot springs are said to be particularly good for the treatment of liver, gastric and respiratory ailments.
-Visitors can also be pampered with massages and mud baths among other things.
+The hot springs are said to be particularly good for the treatment of liver, gastric and respiratory ailments, with visitors also pampered by massages and mud baths.

 There is a casino in the town and historical and architectural attractions include some interesting frescoed churches, a Roman fortress and some Art Nouveau-style houses to visit while on holiday.
-The spa town has plenty of luxury accommodation and some great restaurants.
-Those visitors who feel the need to shop while on holiday won't be disappointed.
+The spa town has plenty of luxury accommodation, great shopping opportunities and some excellent restaurants.